pennyw1ze/NotesMasterECS/AISSAB/Lazzeretti/Recap.md

 We will also use a secure storage to store data received from task, that are encrypted with a public key related to the task.
 We can also achieve a non-interactive attestation with the use of a real time clock and an attestation trigger.
 A possible attack to this protocol is the Denial of Service.

+## Device Attestation
+The device, before executing code in itself, wants to check if he has been compromised.

 ### SEDA: Secure Embedded Device Attestation
 We want to guarantee integrity for a network of devices.
 We use a spanning tree, where each node “attests” its children and reports to its parent.